 If the premise of Rusalka sounds familiar, it’s because it is based on Hans Christian Anderson’s Little Mermaid.
 We read the original fairy tale and watched Disney’s Little Mermaid in preparation for attending The Minnesota Opera‘s production of this story.
-I will start by summing up the three versions of this narrative.
+I will start by summarizing the three versions of this narrative.

 Hans Christian Anderson: The Little Mermaid falls in love with a prince.
 She trades her voice for legs.
 After some drama, the prince rejects her, but instead of killing him so she can have her mermaid life back, she throws the dagger and herself into the sea where she becomes an ethereal earthbound spirit who can earn her soul back with 300 years of good deeds.